 Cause #7: Applications

-Lastly, it is possible that there are other problematic applications or software that is preventing your MacBook from staying on.
-If this is the case, you can boot up in safe mode in order to help to repair any problems and to view what applications may be problematic.
+Lastly, there may be other problematic applications or software that are preventing your MacBook from staying on.
+If this is the case, you can boot up in safe mode to help to repair any problems and to view what applications may be problematic.

 To Boot in Safe Mode for Apple Silicon Macs:

-• Press and Hold Power button until you see the startup options.
+- Press and Hold the Power button until you see the startup options.

 To Boot in Safe Mode for Intel Macs: